Olney: The time is right for dynasty-minded Astros to be all-in

 Thursday: Keith Law discusses the top of the MLB draft and a change that MLB should make for fights; Sarah Langs of ESPN Stats and Information presents the top 10 pitches in baseball; Coley Harvey on Gleyber Torres.

-Wednesday: Jerry Crasnick on the Phillies, and perhaps some buyers’ remorse for the Cubs; Jessica Mendoza shares her thoughts on the Anthony Rizzo ruling and answers an impossible question; and Paul Hembekides of ESPN Stats and Information with some historical perspective on Mike Trout and Mookie Betts.
+Wednesday: Jerry Crasnick on the Phillies, and perhaps some buyers’ remorse for the Cubs; Jessica Mendoza shares her thoughts on the Anthony Rizzo ruling and answers an impossible question; and Paul Hembekides of ESPN Stats & Information with some historical perspective on Mike Trout and Mookie Betts.

 Tuesday: Boog Sciambi on the question of whether baseball is “judgey” (and it’s got nothing to do with Aaron Judge), and some great and terrible choices in store for AL All-Star manager A.J.
-Hinch; Sarah Langs of ESPN Stats and Information plays The Numbers Game; Todd Radom’s weekly quiz.
+Hinch; Sarah Langs of ESPN Stats & Information plays The Numbers Game; Todd Radom’s weekly quiz.

 And today will be better than yesterday.